Approximate Newton Methods: Sketch Newton Method

 \section{Sketch Newton Method}

-In this section, we use Theorem~\ref{thm:univ_frm} to analyze the local convergence properties of Sketch Newton (Algorithm~\ref{alg:sketch_newton}).
+In this section, we use Theorem~\ref{thm:univ_frm} to analyze the convergence properties of Sketch Newton which utilizes the sketching technique to approximate the Hessian.
 We mainly focus on the case that the Hessian matrix is of the form

 where $B(x)$ is an explicitly available $n\times d$ matrix.
 Our result can be easily extended to the case that

 where $Q(x)$ is a positive semi-definite matrix related to the Hessian of regularizer.